anychart-integrations/anychart-react-native/README.md

 sudo npm install
 ```

-Now you can start a development server for you:
+Now you can start a development server:
 ```
 sudo npm start
 ```

-At this stage you will see the development server interface which allows to launch the demo application on emulators or on real mobile devices using the [EXPO client](https://expo.io/).
+At this stage you will see the development server interface which allows launching the demo application on emulators or on real mobile devices using the [EXPO client](https://expo.io/).

 ## Mobile Apps

 ### Emulators

-To run the the mobile applications on emulators, please, install required emulators:
+To run the mobile applications on emulators install required emulators:
  - [Android Studio](https://developer.android.com/studio/) with built-in emulator for Android
  - [Xcode](https://developer.apple.com/xcode/) with built-in emulator for iOS

 Run the target device emulator.

-Run the emulator by choosing required option in the development server interface.
+Run the emulator by choosing a required option in the development server interface.

 ### EXPO client

-To run the the mobile applications on a real device, please, install the EXPO client:
+To run the mobile applications on a real device, please, install the EXPO client:
  - [for Android](https://play.google.com/store/apps/details?id=host.exp.exponent)
  - [for iOS](https://itunes.apple.com/us/app/expo-client/id982107779?mt=8)

 Use your device camera to scan the QR code provided by the development server interface.
-It opens the EXPO client to build and download the the demo application.
+It opens the EXPO client to build and download the demo application.
 It will launch the demo application as the JavaScript bundle get downloaded.

 ## Links